-- Abbaye aux Hommes: To regain the favour of the Pope, who disapproved of his marriage to his distant cousin, the Princess of Flanders, William the Conqueror began the construction of the Abbaye aux Hommes in 1066.
-It was begun in the Romanesque (Norman) style, but completed in the 13th century in the gothic style.
-It harbours William's the tomb.
-The Abbey is a remarkable architectural masterpiece, whose elegant lines mingle the simple Norman style with Gothic inspiration.
+- Abbaye aux Hommes: William the Conqueror, to regain the favour of the Pope, who disapproved of his marriage to his distant cousin, Matilda, Princess of Flanders, ordered the construction of the Abbaye aux Hommes in 1066.
+It was begun in the Romanesque (Norman) style, but completed in the 13th century in Gothic style.
+It houses William's tomb.
+The abbey is an architectural masterpiece, its elegant lines mixing the simple Norman style with Gothic inspiration.
 The later, substantial monastic buildings attached were built with Classical grandeur; they now house Caen Town Hall.

 - Abbaye aux Dames (place de la Reine Mathilde): This abbey is the counterpart of the Abbaye aux Hommes, built for Queen Matilda on a similarly grand scale between 1060 and 1080.
-The 11th century Church of the Holy Trinity, which was refurbished in the 12th century, is a fine example of Norman Art.
-The superb crypt, with its barrel vaults supported by 16 close-ranked columns, is worth a visit.
-Queen Mathilde is buried at the heart of the church.
+The 11th century Church of the Holy Trinity, which was refurbished in the 12th century, is a fine example of Norman architecture.
+The superb crypt, with its barrel vaults supported by 16 close-ranked columns, is remarkable.
+Queen Matilda is buried at the heart of the church.

 - Hôtel d'Escoville: behind a sober facade, this magnificent former private house is now the home of Caen Tourist Office.
 Once inside the courtyard, admire the extravagant architecture all around, in what is one of the most typical examples of early Renaissance architecture in Caen.

 - Église Saint-Pierre (church of Saint Peter): this parish church is remarkable for its luxurious ornamentation.
-It was begun in the 12th century and completed in the 16th century in the Renaissance style.
+It was begun in the 12th century and completed in the 16th century in Renaissance style.

 - Le Jardin des Plantes (botanical gardens): Caen prides itself on being a green city.
-In the heart of the city, the Jardin des Plantes owes its originality to Gallard de la Ducquerie, who in 1689, when Professor at the Faculty of Medicine, acquired a garden and filled it with rare plants.
-Today it is a place to relax or play, where visitors can discover more than 2,000 different species of plants.
+In the heart of town, these botanical gardens owe their originality to Gallard de la Ducquerie, who in 1689, when Professor at Caen’s Faculty of Medicine, acquired the land and filled it with rare plants.
+Today it is a place to relax or play, but visitors can also discover more than 2,000 different species of plants.